wmcbrine/PDCurses/man/MANUAL.md

    the current or specified cursor position.
 The format strings are the same as used in the standard C library's printf(). (printw() can be used as a drop-in replacement for printf().)

+   The duplication between vwprintw() and vw_printw() is for historic reasons.
+In PDCurses, they're the same.

 ### Return Value